joakimk/testbot/README.markdown

 Tips
 ----

-g* I've seen about 20% faster test runtimes when using Ruby Enterprise Edition.
+* I've seen about 20% faster test runtimes when using Ruby Enterprise Edition.
 You can find it at:
 [http://www.rubyenterpriseedition.com/](http://www.rubyenterpriseedition.com/).

 * I'm using a ubuntu based PXE (network-boot) server to run some of our testbots without having